2025 NECV Presentations

 Have you heard?
 Micro-credentials are all the rage!
 Micro-credentials are short, flexible learning opportunities that are designed for a particular skill set and provide an opportunity for individuals to showcase important workplace skills and expertise to an employer.
 The key to micro-credentials is competencies!
 We know that poor volunteer management is associated with higher levels of staff turnover and decreased volunteer retention rates.
 University of Maine Cooperative Extension, in partnership with Volunteer Maine, launched a new online training for individuals getting started in a volunteer management role.
 Three self-paced courses make up the Introductory Volunteer Management micro-credential.
 Come to this workshop to engage in interactive conversations, learn about the process used to develop the micro-credential, hear how it is being utilized, and leave with a discount code to enroll in the course.

-High-quality, up-to-date volunteer development resources are essential for 4-H professionals.
+High quality, up-to-date volunteer development resources are essential for 4-H professionals.
 This session will introduce the “4-H Volunteer Educators’ Guide: For Volunteers Facilitating 4-H Educational Experiences” (further referred to as “The Guide”), its accompanying training materials (which include slideshows and training facilitation guides) and report the outcomes our team has had in training volunteers with these materials.
-The Guide covers 13 topics that 4-H volunteers should know ranging from the 4-H Thriving Model and Safety and Insurance to Experiential Learning.
-Within each topic, diversity, equity, and inclusion (DEI) are highlighted.
+The Guide covers 13 topics which 4-H volunteers should know ranging from the 4-H Thriving Model and Safety and Insurance to Experiential Learning.
+Within each topic, diversity, equity, and inclusion (DEI) is highlighted.

-Scott Mautte, Community Education Specialist III: Volunteer and Staff Development
+• Scott Mautte, Community Education Specialist III: 4-H Volunteer and Staff Development,

 Unlock the potential of your volunteer base by learning innovative strategies to recruit and engage culturally and linguistically diverse volunteers!
 This workshop will guide Volunteer Managers through the process of training localization, from organizational readiness to discovering practical steps for recruiting an effective volunteer eLearning review team, fostering inclusive practices, and ensuring your eLearning materials resonate with all learners.